Anomaly induced transport from symmetry breaking in holography: Results for the conductivities

 We see in figs.~\ref{fig:comb1}, \ref{fig:comb2}, \ref{fig:comb3} and \ref{fig:corJaw00} that the tendency of the numerical results is to confirm the relations of eq.~(\ref{eq:sigma_Minfty}).
 A more robust check demands computing the conductivities for higher values of $M / (\pi T)$.
 However, this problem turns out to be difficult when considering the full backreaction of the metric due to the great increase of the numerical error for larger values of~$M$.
-A way of overcoming this difficulty is to work in the probe limit, as we expect that the computation with no backreaction leads to a good approximation in the limit $M/(\pi T) \gg 1$ for conductivities whose results just depend on the chemical potentials and not on the temperature: this is the case of conductivities related to charged transport induced by magnetic fields, but not those related to the vortical effect or the energy transport sector which demand a computation with full backreaction of the metric.
-This is confirmed by the numerics.
+A way of overcoming this difficulty is to work in the probe limit, as we expect that the computation with no backreaction leads to a good approximation in the limit $M/(\pi T) \gg 1$ for conductivities whose results just depend on the chemical potentials and not on the temperature, a property that is confirmed by the numerics: this is the case of conductivities related to charged transport induced by magnetic fields, but not those related to the vortical effect or the energy transport sector which demand a computation with full backreaction of the metric.
 We display in figs.~\ref{fig:probe_va} and \ref{fig:probe_w} the numerical results in the probe limit for the conductivities in the charged sector in the range $0 \le M/(\pi T) \le 15$, together with the corresponding analytical results in the large $M$ limit (cf. appendix~\ref{sec:App_large_M}).
 Note that the agreement between numerics and analytical formulas is excellent for $M/(\pi T) \gtrsim 10$.